WestiferRobin/w-lang/README.md

 ## Challenges
 1. Creating what the systax and type its going to be.
 Weak types were a better choice on parsing and then able to distinguish.
+2. Deciding what type of Parser to use, and which one was easy to implement without a framework.
+3. Drawing up the Grammar and test cases for the compiler to work.
+4. Strings literally was a pain through the whole process.
+5. Writing an accurate error reader.
+I do plan to JUST focus on the error reader once I get more features out.

-## Known Bugs
+## Bugs?
-1. Raw strings can't be passed as parameters.
-Work around is to assign a variable and then pass that variable in.
-2. In switch statements, you cannot have multiple cases stack on each other.
-You have to use case and then follow by a break.
-3. Scan function only works with ints and not ascii chars (BEFORE PUBLISHING PLEASE CHECK AND FIX!!!!)
+As of now I'm very content what I have released, although I am 99% positive that it is not perfect.
+The error log is really not helpful at all.
+Best thing to do is to debug throught the compiler code and your W Lang code and if there are any bugs you find just reach out to me.

 ## Future Features
-1. Fix know bugs.
-I just wanted a break from the project before addressing those bugs again.
-2. Make the language object oriented.
+1. Add switch statements.
-3. Include floating point numbers.
+2. Include floating point numbers, bytes, and bool.
+3. Add default values for parameters.
-4. Add try catch.
+4. Add try catch functionality.
-5. Replace LL(1) parser to LR(1)
+5. Replace LL(1) parser to LR(1).
+6. More system functions like reading files, threads, and etc.
+7. Make the language object oriented with access modifiers.
+8. A more detailed error catcher.
-6. Create Frameworks for Web, Mobile, Applications, and Tools.
+9. Create Frameworks for Web, Mobile, Applications, and Tools.
 This will need more system apis like reading files and so forth.

 # How To Code in W Language